saalfeldlab/n5-spark/README.md

 -o <output path>
 [-d <slice dimension>]
 [-c <tiff compression>]
+[-f <filename format>]
+[--fill <fill value>]
 ```
 </details>

 The tool converts a given dataset into slice TIFF series and saves them in the specified output folder.<br/>
 The slice dimension can be specified as `-d x`, `-d y`, or `-d z` (default) to generate YZ, XZ, or XY slices respectively.

+The filename format is expected to contain a single placeholder for an integer representing the index of the slice, such as:
+* `-f slice%dz.tif` to produce filenames such as *slice0z.tif*, *slice1z.tif*, *slice2z.tif*, etc.
+* `-f slice%03dz.tif` to produce filenames such as *slice000z.tif*, *slice001z.tif*, *slice002z.tif*, etc.

+The default pattern is `%d.tif` so the resulting filenames by default are simply *0.tif*, *1.tif*, *2.tif*, etc.

+If the input dataset is sparse and some of the N5 blocks do not exist, this empty space will be filled in the TIFF images with 0 by default.
+The `--fill` parameter allows to change this fill value.

 Output TIFF images are written as uncompressed by default.
 LZW compression can be enabled by supplying `-c lzw`.<br/>
 **WARNING:** LZW compressor can be very slow.
 It is not recommended for general use unless saving disk space is crucial.